 The checkered surface and the finger grooves on the Kraton handle provide the user with a positive grip.
 Kraton is impervious to absorbing moisture as well as chipping, cracking, or splitting.
 This handle material also provides the user’s hand with a bit of shock absorption whenever the knife is used for chopping.

-Consequently, like all SOG knives, the “Creed” is a very well designed and strongly built knife that is constructed from an excellent choice of materials for the intended purpose.
+Consequently, like all SOG knives, the “S.O.G.
+Creed Knife” is a very well designed and strongly built knife that is constructed from an excellent choice of materials for the intended purpose.
 Also, due to its design and construction, the SOG Creed would make an excellent choice for a dedicated outdoor survival knife.